-Prerequisite: MATH 0250 (or equivalent course) with a grade of C or better, or an appropriate score on the math placement test.
+Prerequisite: Any Goal Area 4 course with a MATH prefix with a grade of C or better, or an appropriate score on the math placement test.
+Students should check with specific transfer programs for which Goal 4 course best meets their needs.

 This course is about the nature of mathematics from a problem-solving approach using sets, relations, number systems, discrete mathematics, and basic algebra.
-The course explores the development of problem solving and decision making strategies using mathematical tools from arithmetic, algebra, and geometry.
+The course explores the development of problem-solving and decision-making strategies using mathematical tools from arithmetic, algebra, and geometry.
 Skills to communicate and explain mathematical topics are also explored.
 (CR-fall; CC-spr)

-MATH 1200\ College Algebra, 3 credits
+MATH 1200 College Algebra, 3 credits